kosecki123/ethereum-alarm-clock/audit/code-review/Scheduler/TimestampScheduler.md

         temporalUnit = RequestScheduleLib.TemporalUnit.Timestamp;

-        // Sets the factoryAddress variable found in SchedulerInterface contract. factoryAddress = _factoryAddress;
+        // Sets the factoryAddress variable found in SchedulerInterface contract.
+        // BK NOTE: factoryAddress is defined in BaseScheduler and not SchedulerInterface factoryAddress = _factoryAddress;

         // Sets the fee recipient for these schedulers.